Miracle Leaguers get first shot at their new playground

 The councilman delivered good news to those gathered.

-"We're working hard on it on it," Moore said of funding for second field to accommodate the growing roster of Miracle Leaguers.
+"We're working hard on it," Moore said of funding for a second field to accommodate the growing roster of Miracle Leaguers.

 He also announced expansion of the park itself.